denis-berthier/Controlled-bias_Sudoku_generator_and_collection/README.md

 * an \<xxx\>-nb-clues.txt file, which contains the corresponding numbers of clues;

+* an \<xxx\>-nb-cands.txt file, which contains the corresponding numbers of candidates at the start;

-* an \<xxx\>-nb-cands-after-BRT.txt file, which contains the corresponding numbers of candidates remaining after rules in BRT (i.e. Singles plus eliminations by direct contradictions arising from them) have been applied until no more of these rules can be applied;
+* an \<xxx\>-nb-clues-after-BRT.txt file, which contains the corresponding numbers of clues after rules in BRT (i.e. Singles plus eliminations by direct contradictions arising from them) have been applied until no more of these rules can be applied;

+* an \<xxx\>-nb-cands-after-BRT.txt file, which contains the corresponding numbers of candidates remaining after rules in BRT have been applied until no more of these rules can be applied;

 * an \<xxx\>-nb-cands-after-W1.txt file, which contains the corresponding numbers of candidates remaining after rules in W1 (i.e. BRT plus whips[1]) have been applied;